mikecarper/meshfirmware/MeshCoreAdvantages.md

 https://meshtastic.org/docs/configuration/radio/lora/#max-hops
 7 is the maximum number of hops you can get.
 3 is recommended and people get mad if you go above this value.
 It's not designed for a city wide network; it's too noisy.

 Once again MeshCore takes a different approach.
 Everyone can use up to 64 hops.
 When there is no limit the entire network is one big chat; this makes message delivery extremely reliable.
-Tropospheric Ducting ("skip") can happen where MeshCore messages go over 150 miles in one hop.
+Tropospheric Ducting ("skip") can happen where MeshCore messages go over 150 miles in one hop because the repeater is in the correct spot to take advantage of it.

 ### Telemetry
 https://meshtastic.org/docs/configuration/module/telemetry/